 Before Joining a Gym, Exercise Your Options

-So first make a realistic plan.
+While there are lots of ways to stay or get fit—long walks, pushups and sit-ups, regular tennis or pickleball games, taking the stairs instead of the elevator—all require commitment.
 For most people, beginning a new exercise routine is like quitting a bad habit: the more doable it is (and the more you enjoy spinning/basketball/hot yoga), the more likely you’ll succeed.
 It also helps if your new exercise regimen includes opportunities to see friends or meet new ones.
 So does an attractive facility.

-Many people can get fit for free or cheaply by doing pushups and situps at home, and walking, running, and biking around their neighborhoods.
-A regular soccer or basketball game at a nearby park is not only cheap but probably more fun than lugging weights around a smelly gym.
+Many people get and stay fit for free (or nearly so) by doing pushups and sit-ups at home, and walking, running, and biking around their neighborhoods.
+A regular soccer or basketball game at a nearby park is not only cheap but possibly more fun than lugging weights around a smelly gym.

 Local governments offer exercise facilities and programs.
 Recreation centers and local parks have cardio equipment, weight rooms, tennis courts, swimming pools, aerobics classes, basketball courts, sports leagues, and much more—all free or much cheaper than comparably equipped private health clubs.

 For example, the South Bellevue Community Center contains a 2,500-square-foot fitness center, two gymnasiums, a zip line course, a climbing wall, and a range of group exercise classes.
 For access to the fitness center and drop-in gym activities, adult residents pay $6 per day or $315 per year (discounts for teens and families).

 Access to the SeaTac Community Center weight and cardio room costs $5 daily or $25 per month for resident adults ($20 per month for resident older adults).